Diversity and inclusion

 Inclusive workplaces unlock the benefits of diverse workforces.
 Inclusion in the workplace is achieved when a diversity of people feel they are respected, connected, contributing and progressing.

-Building capability in inclusive leadership practices continues to be a focus area for a number of our businesses, to ensure managers and leaders are equipped with the skills to foster a sense of belonging among increasingly diverse teams.
+Building capability in inclusive leadership practices continues to be a focus area for a number of the Wesfarmers businesses, to ensure managers and leaders are equipped with the skills to foster a sense of belonging among increasingly diverse teams.

 Some areas of focus over the past year include:

-- Driving gender balance across STEM roles has been a strong focus for some divisions.
-Initiatives include a technology gender balance SteerCo and summer vacation programs with strong female representation (minimum of 50 per cent)
+- driving gender balance across STEM roles, with initiatives including a technology gender balance SteerCo and summer vacation programs with strong female representation (minimum of 50 per cent)

-- Introducing initiatives for inclusion of lesbian, gay, bisexual, transgender, queer and intersex (LGBTQI) team members and customers across all divisions.
-This included policy reviews, support networks, partnerships with key organisations such as Pride in Diversity, running listen and learn sessions with team members, marking days of significance and awareness programs
+- introducing initiatives for inclusion of lesbian, gay, bisexual, transgender, intersex, queer and asexual (LGBTIQA+) team members and customers across all divisions.
+This includes policy reviews, support networks, partnerships with key organisations such as Pride in Diversity, listen and learn sessions with team members, marking days of significance and awareness programs

-- Identifying, supporting and assisting customers with disability, for example with accessing products or services
+- identifying, supporting and assisting customers with a disability, for example with accessing products or services

-- Enhancing leader and team member understanding of people with disability employment.
+- enhancing leader and team member understanding of inclusion for team members living with disability.

-To ensure equitable and transparent people processes and practices
+To ensure equitable and transparent processes and practices

 Wesfarmers' businesses have implemented actions to ensure their practices identify, support and encourage a diversity of strengths, styles and working arrangements for all team members.
 These practices differ by business depending on team member needs, industry and business priorities.